spongyMongy/booksite/README.md

 **python manage.py runserver**

-NOTE2: Csv files should be put in the directory :  *".../management"*
+NOTE2: Csv files should be put in the directory :  *".../management"* <br />
 Ps: For seeing API views, check urls  *'/booksapi/'*   and *'/opinionsapi/'*

 ---------------------------------------------------------------------------